-Impact Formulas let you pick the causes you care about and see how well your portfolio supports those causes.
+Impact Assessments help you discover brands, companies and investments that align with the causes you care about.
 You can explore causes on Ethos here.

-1. We continuously rate companies and securities on 45 different causes
+1. We continuously rate companies and funds on 45 causes

 We start by defining a problem statement and impact goal for 45 causes, such as Gender Equality, Climate Action, and No Poverty.
 Impact goals are intended to be broad enough to cover ambitious goals (such as shifting to a sustainable, clean energy economy), while allowing us to include many specific metrics of company performance (such as tons of green house gas emissions).
 Causes on Ethos are based loosely on the United Nations Sustainable Development Goals.

 We aim to include a wide range of issues covering what many people might care about, though we are always refining causes.
 If there are additional causes you would like to see on Ethos, please let us know.

 Each cause includes a set of metrics (usually 25-40) that define how we rate companies and funds for that cause (e.g., percent of women on the board of directors, quality of 401k and benefits offered).
 We then use these metrics to rate companies with the most recent available data.
 You can read more about our ratings methodology in detail here.

 2. When you sign up for an account on Ethos, we help you pick the causes you care about in an Impact Assessment